-Scope Note: This class comprises the textual or numeric information required to locate specific instances of coordinates.
+Scope Note: This class comprises the textual or numeric information required to locate specific instances of regular system of reference that maps onto an E19 Physical Object can be used to generate coordinates.

 E53 Place within schemes of spatial identification.